 Humboldt has a variety of civic organizations striving for community betterment.
 The Humboldt Chamber of Commerce sponsors many activities.
 Other organizations include Humboldt Shares, Inc., Lions Club, Rotary, Humboldt Summer Ball Association, Humboldt Motor Sports, American Legion Post #269, Humboldt Community Foundation, Inc., HTRS Public School Foundation, Inc., Friends of the Library, Friends of the Auditorium, HTRS Athletic Boosters Club and Quad County Historical & Research Society.
 All of these organizations are committed to making Humboldt "A GREAT PLACE TO LIVE."

 Humboldt offers an exciting blend of history, recreation and scenic beauty with a quality of life only dreamed of in today's fast-paced world.
-Humboldt's population is approximately 1,000 people.
-You can spend a night at the Historic Gandy House known as Stalder’s Bed & Breakfast.
-You can spend the day visiting historic sites and modern businesses.
+Humboldt's population is approximately 900 people.
+You can spend a night at Stalder's Bed & Breakfast known as the Historic Gandy House.
+You can spend the day visiting historic sites and modern businesses around Humboldt's City square Historic Commercial District.

 Visit our links to discover more about Humboldt.
 To contact us, call Humboldt City Office at 402.862.2171 or e-mail us.